Characters in Romeo and Juliet: Anthony, Potpan, unnamed Servants

-Anthony, Potpan, and two other servants to the Capulet family play out a short comic scene in act one, scene five, arguing over the preparations for Capulet's feast.
-Capulet's servants are referenced again in act four, scene one; Capulet orders them to begin preparations for another party: the wedding of Juliet and Paris.
+Anthony, Potpan, and two other servants to the Capulet family play out a short comic scene in Act 1, Scene 5, arguing over the preparations for Capulet's feast.
+Capulet's servants are referenced again in Act 4, Scene 1, when Capulet orders them to begin preparations for the wedding of Juliet and Paris.

 Servant to Capulet

 A servant to Capulet is sent to deliver party invitations to a number of nobles and friends to Capulet.
 While walking, he comes upon Romeo and Benvolio and asks them to read the list for him, as he cannot read.
-As a thank you, he invites the boys to "come and crush a cup of wine," not realizing that they are Montagues.
+As a thank you, he invites both to "come and crush a cup of wine," not realizing that they are Montagues.
 This character may have been intended to be the same as Peter, and is usually identified in scripts either as Peter or as a Clown.

 Old Capulet

 Old Capulet is Capulet's cousin.
 He appears as an elderly man sitting with Capulet in the feast.